-- Apply granular organic fertilizer once at the beginning of the season.
+- Granular organic fertilizer can be applied once at the beginning of the season.

-- Use liquid organic fertilizer when plants need more nutrition.
+- Liquid organic fertilizer is handy whenever plants need more nutrition.

-If you’re just starting out with organic fertilizer, you may have a few concerns.
-Below, we’ve answered some of the most frequently asked questions about buying and using these products.
+Shoppers starting out with organic fertilizer may have a few questions and concerns.
+Here are our answers to some of the most frequently asked questions we get about buying and using these products.

 Q. What are the types of organic fertilizer?

 Organic fertilizer ingredients vary widely but can be categorized as plant-based, animal-based, and mineral.
 Most organic fertilizers contain a combination of these types to provide a balance of essential macro- and micronutrients plus beneficial microbes that help make the nutrients available.
 Dry or granular fertilizers feed all season, while liquids provide a quick burst of nutrients.